 At MacGregor and MacDuff we have over 4,000 different tartans to choose from for your tartan handfasting ribbons.
 Whether you’d like to opt for a Clan tartan or a universal tartan, you’ll be sure to find the perfect tartans for your handfasting ceremony.

 We are passionate about helping create dream weddings at MacGregor and MacDuff.
 That’s why we offer grooms our Wedding Party Service where we take care of all the fine details so you can concentrate on the big day.
 This includes making sure all of the groomsmen are measured and that the outfits are collected on time.
 We also walk you through all the tartan accessories available for the wedding, like Tartan Handfasting Ribbons.
-We also give grooms the option to receive 2 free hires when purchasing their wedding outfit or if the groom hires 4 outfits from us, the fifth and most expensive hire will be free.
+We also give grooms the option to receive their most expensive wedding party hire free of charge when purchasing their wedding outfit or if the groom hires 5 outfits from us, they will get £100 off their hire bill.

 If you have any questions about our Wedding Party Service or our Tartan Handfasting Ribbons, feel free to contact us at email@example.com.